 While broiler chickens undeniably suffer grave mistreatment, egg-laying hens have it even worse.

-Outside of California, the overwhelming majority of American hens are raised in “battery cages”—wire-bottomed cages where each bird gets approximately the floorspace of a sheet of copy paper.
-The birds spend their entire lives with insufficient room to freely move about or even spread their wings.
-This extreme crowding obviously exacts a steep psychological toll, so producers commonly sear off the ends of the hens’ beaks so they won’t peck one another to death.
+The majority of American hens are raised in “battery cages.”
+In these wire-bottomed cages, each bird gets approximately the floor space of a sheet of printer paper.
+The birds spend their entire lives lacking sufficient room to freely move about or even to spread their wings.
+This horrendous animal welfare obviously exacts a steep psychological toll on the chickens.
+Producers commonly sear off the ends of the hens’ beaks so they won’t peck one another to death.

-There are numerous other health problems associated with a modern hen’s high egg yields.
-Probably the worst is a prolapse, which occurs when the egg adheres to the hen’s ovaries.
-The inevitable consequence of this is that the ovaries are ejected along with the egg, causing a protracted and agonizing death from blood loss and infection.
-The best evidence indicates that each year more than two million of hens die in the USA from prolapses.
+High egg yields cause numerous other health problems.
+Among the most distressing is a prolapse, which occurs when the egg adheres to the hen’s uterus.
+When this happens during laying, the uterus and ovaries eject from the body along with the egg.
+The hen then suffers a protracted and agonizing death from blood loss and infection.
+Nobody keeps count of this statistic, but evidence indicates that each year more than two million of hens die in the USA from prolapses.

-Since layer houses—which commonly contain 20,000 birds—are frequently unattended, hens are can be trapped for months on end with the decaying corpses of birds that have died prematurely.
-Over the years there has been one undercover video investigation after another spotlighting the egg industry’s brutalities.
+Layer houses—which commonly contain 20,000 birds—are frequently unattended.
+This can lead to hens trapped for months on end with the decaying corpses of birds that have died prematurely.
+Over the years, one undercover video investigation after another has spotlighted the indefensible conditions pervasive at egg farms.

-If all this wasn’t enough, let’s not forget the fates of the male counterparts of each layer hen.
-These males are of course useless to the egg industry, but they’re also unwanted by the meat industry since they grow too slowly to be profitably raised.
+Finally let’s note what happens to the male counterparts of each layer hen.
+These males are of course useless to the egg industry.
+Nor can the chicken meat industry use them since they don’t grow big or fast enough.
 In consequence, they’re discarded within a day or two of hatching—typically by being dropped alive and unanesthetized into grinders.